Introduction to Unique Achievements of Districts of Beijing in Digital Economy: Stories of Haidian

-Establishing a Global Benchmark City of Digital Economy
+Establishing a Leading Area for Innovation of Benchmark City for Global Digital Economy

-The revenue from the software information industry reached CNY 757.59 billion, marking a 16-percent year-on-year increase and constituting approximately 64 percent of the total revenue generated by the software information industries citywide.
+As Beijing accelerates its steps to establishing itself as a benchmark city for global digital economy, Haidian District is actively materializing the goal with its pioneering and innovative efforts.
+It is implementing a development strategy that highlights its unique features, leveraging its inclusive computing power, high-quality data, and pioneering application scenarios.
+In the first half of 2024, the added value of the digital economy in Haidian accounted for over 60 percent of the district's GDP.
+The revenue from the software information industry reached RMB757.59 billion, marking a 16 percent year-on-year increase and constituting approximately 64 percent of the total revenue generated by the software information industries citywide.
 Additionally, 58 enterprises were recognized as municipal-level benchmark enterprises in the digital economy, with three being distinguished as global digital economy benchmark enterprises.

 I. Establishing an AI Industry Hub

-In terms of evaluation, Beijing Academy of Artificial Intelligence (BAAI) was established with a focus on Chinese computing chips and large models.
+In terms of evaluation, the Beijing Academy of Artificial Intelligence (BAAI) was established with a focus on Chinese computing chips and large models.
 It seeks to create scientific, fair, and transparent evaluation standards, methods, and toolsets to assess the performance of Chinese chip clusters and multi-dimensional large models.

 II.
 Accelerating Innovative Growth of Software Information Industry

-Haidian is set to facilitate the operation of Zhongguancun Software Innovation Center, with a focus on achieving breakthroughs in seven key areas: independent software innovation that spans basic, industry-specific, and industrial software; verification of software and hardware compatibility; improvement of the development tool chains for software; cultivation of open-source ecosystems; evaluation of network and information security; development of AI-supported software industry; and cultivation of industry-leading enterprises.
+Haidian is set to facilitate the operation of Zhongguancun Software Innovation Center, with a focus on achieving breakthroughs in seven key areas: independent software innovation that spans basic, industry-specific, and industrial software; verification of software and hardware compatibility; improvement of software development tool chains; cultivation of open-source ecosystems; evaluation of network and information security; development of AI-supported software industry; and cultivation of chain-leading enterprises.
 These efforts aim to accelerate the emergence of new quality productive forces in the software industry and bolster China's new industrialization and modern industrial system.
 Furthermore, efforts have been strengthened for the innovation breakthroughs of cutting-edge database technologies.
 The district supports innovators to make progress in critical core technologies, including cloud-native distributed hybrid databases, centralized relational databases, and integrated lakehouse databases.
-Additionally, the construction of the National Cybersecurity Industrial Park (Haidian) will be accelerated, while Beijing Data Cross-Border Service Center (Zhongguancun Science City Service Station) will be put into operation soon.
+Additionally, the construction of the National Cybersecurity Industrial Park (Haidian) will be accelerated, while the Beijing Data Cross-Border Service Center (Zhongguancun Science City Service Station) will be put into operation soon.
 These establishments will offer one-stop services for enterprises, encompassing cross-border transfer of data, data security-related product services, personnel certification and training, and inspection and testing.
 The objective is to optimize the business environment for the digital economy.

 III.
 Nourishing Integrated Circuit Design Industry